 Conference Papers and Workshops

-July 1017 – (Upcoming) Sex, Gender, and Sexuality: Postgraduate Perspectives, University of Leicester.
+July 2017 – ‘The Problem of Polygamy among Women’s Groups and Muslim Male Reformers in Late Colonial North India, 1900-1940’, Sex, Gender, and Sexuality: Postgraduate Perspectives, University of Leicester.

 May 2017 – ‘Muslim Women and Legal Reform: Polygamy and ‘Gendered’ Rights under Personal Laws in Twentieth Century South Asia’, White Rose South Asia Network Inaugural Graduate Workshop, University of Leeds.